pysweeper/minesweeper/README.md

-# Pysweeper Joins the Battle!
-#The New and Improved Minesweeper:
+# Pysweeper Joins the Battle! --- The New and Improved Minesweeper:

 ## Py Enthusiasts: